Why and how you’re getting hacked2 min read

 We’ve always offered hosting, security and support for our client’s websites for a few reasons.
 First if your website is down or hacked, all marketing efforts are worthless.
 Second, good SEO cannot be done without direct access to a site to add content, adjust user experience and simple maintenance.
+A secure SSL website is critical to small business marketing success.

 The internet is just like the real world.
 Latching on to the infrastructure we use on clearnet (the internet you and I use every day), are private and secret networks that form like barnacles onto legitimate websites, servers and networks.